 After graduation, you can take additional elective courses for a nominal fee.
 This allows you to update your skills and knowledge throughout your career.

 Yes.
-All UNC Kenan-Flagler MBA programs, including both Executive MBA formats, are fully accredited by AACSB International (Association to Advance Collegiate Schools of Business), the premier accrediting agency for business schools.
+All UNC Kenan-Flagler MBA programs – Full-Time, Evening, Online, and Weekend Executive – are fully accredited by AACSB International (Association to Advance Collegiate Schools of Business), the premier accrediting agency for business schools.

 UNC Kenan-Flagler’s Executive Development programs offer non-degree business courses and seminars lasting a few days to several weeks.
 These highly ranked programs take an innovative approach to leadership development, business strategy and skills acquisition for executives.